-For this tattoo I went through the tour operator Where Sidewalks End.
-They aren’t the cheapest option to getting a sak yant in Chiang Mai, however they are the most responsible and provide the most detailed and rewarding experience.
+For this sak yant tattoo I went through the tour operator Where Sidewalks End.
+They aren’t the cheapest option for getting a sak yant tattoo in Chiang Mai, however they are the most responsible and provide the most detailed and rewarding experience.

-With an English-speaking guide you can ask as many questions as you want about sak yants, their history and what exactly your tattoo will mean.
+With an English-speaking guide, you can ask as many questions as you want about sak yants, their history, and what exactly your sak yant tattoo will mean.
 They take care of everything for you so you don’t have to worry about a thing.

 They have a strong ethic for sustainable tourism, and ensure that their local guides and drivers are well paid and receive excellent training.

 This really depends on your pain threshold.
-Personally I don’t feel a sak yant is any more painful than getting a machine tattoo.
+Personally I don’t feel a sak yant tattoo hurt any more than a machine tattoo.